sindrel/endoflife-github-action/README.md

 ## Extracting the version from any file using a regular expression

-It's possible to extract a version from any plaintext file using the `regex` input.
+It's possible to extract a version from any plain text file using the `regex` input.

 Let's say you have a XML document that contains a version you wish to extract: